Water Mill (Water Mill, New York)

-The Museum is open Thursday, Friday, Saturday 11am-4pm, and Sundays 1pm-4pm

-The next season starts on opening day, Thursday, May 25, 2023.

 The First Mill

 It was added to the National Register of Historic Places in 1983.
-First mill, which was grinding wheat, oats and corn by 1644, was a few hundred yards to the north of its current site on Mill Creek.
+The first mill, which was grinding wheat, oats and corn by 1644, was a few hundred yards to the north of its current site on Mill Creek.
 English colonists from Lynn, Massachusetts had settled in Southampton as the puritans spread over the northeast to Connecticut and New York.
 Miller Edward Howell had also owned a water mill in Lynn and he selected a 100-acre pond at Mill Creek three miles from Southampton for a mill.
 Howell was town magistrate and convinced the elders to provide 39 acres on the pond, he also got laborers and funds to aid in building a mill.
 Millstones were cut from two large boulders taken from the moraine just north of the site.
 Community mills operated on a barter system, where farmers had the miller grind the grist in exchange for 10% and were usually built on public lands.